 Example Of A Nonprofit Twitter Schedule

 In this example, you can see the plan is to use engaging tweets on Monday and Tuesday leading up to a big ask on Wednesday—right during the peak time for engagement.
-If you don’t already have a way to schedule your tweets, you can view this Twitter planning template and make a copy to help you get started.

 While you can use spreadsheets to schedule your tweets, we recommend that you also consider a Twitter scheduling software, as well.
-Many social media management softwares have a tweet scheduler already built-in, and you can set the exact time you want them to publish.
+Many social media management software’s have a tweet scheduler already built-in, and you can set the exact time you want them to publish.
 That way, you can spend just an hour or so each week planning out your tweets.
 It’s worth considering adding a social media management tool in your online fundraising software suite.

 Whether you stick with spreadsheets or invest in a social media management software, we’ll share tips and best practices for scheduling your tweets.